Torahime3/FC_Freecube/README.md

 - [x] Ability to add music transmitters to the plot
 - [x] Ability to add zones generating passive mobs
 - [x] Custom weathers (rain, snow, thunder)
-- [ ] Manage pvp zones, and decide whether to be active only with blunt or ranged weapons
-- [ ] Fast editing system (SpeedEdit, Voxelsniper, etc...)

 ## Contributing